iannwendy/TDTUAutoCourseReview/README.md

 - ✅ **Open Source**: Full source code available for review
 - ✅ **Type Safety**: TypeScript ensures code reliability

-## 🐛 Troubleshooting

-### Common Issues

-**Extension not working?**
-- Ensure you're on the correct TDTU evaluation page
-- Check if you're logged in to your student account
-- Try refreshing the page and restarting the extension

-**"Content Security Policy" errors?**
-- This is normal for some websites
-- Try using "Normal (1s)" or "Slow (2s)" speed options

-**Extension popup not opening?**
-- Reload the extension in `chrome://extensions/`
-- Make sure the extension is enabled

-**Build errors?**
-- Ensure Node.js and npm are installed
-- Run `npm install` in the `react-popup` directory
-- Check TypeScript compilation with `npm run build`

 ## 📝 Changelog